eFakturuj / API Docs

 Other endpoints:

-• GET /webhooks — list endpoints
+• GET /connect/webhooks — list endpoints

-• DELETE /webhooks/{id} — deactivate (soft delete)
+• DELETE /connect/webhooks/{webhook_id} — deactivate (soft delete)

-• GET /webhooks/{id}/deliveries — last 50 delivery attempts
+• GET /connect/webhooks/{webhook_id}/deliveries — last 50 delivery attempts

 Event payload